 What’s left is handguns, the only self-defense arm that can deter or quickly stop a determined attacker, the only arm that can bridge the size, strength and speed gap between men and women.
 But I could never hurt someone!
 I just want to scare them!

 That’s a laudable, civilized attitude, but it fails to take into account the intentions of anyone vicious enough to attack a woman.
 Such attacks can leave one disfigured, physically and emotionally crippled, or if the attacker wants no witnesses, dead.
 Who is really so tender toward rapists and murderers?
 What woman’s life is truly of so little value to them and those they love?
 Are the lives of sociopathic monsters of greater value to women’s families and society than the lives of the women they love?

 I’ll not go into depth on the rationale for going armed.
-Enter “guns and liberty” in the SMM homepage search bar to find my 2019 series that fully explores those issues.
+Enter “guns and liberty” in the SMM homepage search bar to find the most up to date version of my series that fully explores those issues.
 The mere presence of a handgun may be sufficient to make criminals turn tail and run, but no one should count on this.
 No one should ever draw a handgun without being ready and willing to use it.
 Predators can read hesitation, and they’ll take advantage of it.
 It is not merely brandishing a handgun, but the obvious will to use it—and sufficient distance–that deters and puts predators to flight.

 Fortunately, many manufacturers make small, light and easily concealed handguns, and several manufacturers make bras and other clever holsters and other devices for carrying them while running or riding.
 Simple cloth holsters can also easily be sewn into sports bras.
 Combined with situational awareness, one can maintain sufficient distance to avoid, deter or prevent attacks, and if attacked, to end them.